nus-cs2113-AY2324S1/tp/docs/UserGuide.md

 **Q**: Can i register with blank username and password

 **A**: No. Ensure your entries are not blank.

+**Q**: Why can i register and login again even after being logged in

+**A**: A user is able to login another user or can help to register a new user without rebooting the application

 ## Command Summary